RCdiy/OpenTXLua/README.md

 Script Submission Conditions
 - Permission to modify your scripts (retaining author credit to you)
-- Working on the current version of OpenTx Companion
+- Working on the current version of OpenTX Companion
 - Documentation as suggested below

 Suggested Documentation

-    OpenTx Lua script
+    OpenTX Lua script
     TELEMETRY

     Place this file in SD Card copy on your computer > /SCRIPTS/TELEMETRY/<name>.lua

-    Works On OpenTx Companion Version: 2.1.8
+    Works On OpenTX Companion Version: 2.1.8

     Author: RCdiy
    Web: http://RCdiy.ca